-We embrace the dizzying queer and pleasant dangers of mirth and mischief, of temporary world-making,1 of alternative hedonisms,2 of differences that can’t be assimilated3 and excesses that can’t be recuperated.4 We want to recover histories of individual and collective resistance, experimentation, expression, and pleasure through space-making. ︎ We want to revel in the pleasurable contradictions of public space under capitalism, and architecture’s unrealized potential to imagine something else.
+We reject ideas of archetype, originality, purity, and “nature” that pervade the discourses of spatial design, and seek instead a lively ethos of improvisation, conditionality, tenderness, incompleteness, and humor. ︎ We don’t pathologize sadness or demand resolution.
+We embrace the dizzying queer and pleasant dangers of mirth and mischief, of temporary constructions,2 of hedonism,3 of differences that can’t be assimilated,4 and of excesses that can’t be recuperated.5 We want to make history: we want to recover histories of space-making as individual and collective resistance, experimentation, and communal pleasure. ︎ We want to revel in the pleasurable contradictions of public space under capitalism, and architecture’s unrealized potential to imagine something else.

 (1) Tina Campt, “Black Visuality and the Practice of Refusal.”
 Women & Performance, February 25, 2019.